Interview with Neil Ramsey

 Description

 Neil Ramsey flew operations as a pilot with 75 and 105 Squadron Pathfinders.
-Neil flew twin engine aircraft, including the Wellington and later the Mosquito.
+Neil flew twin engine aircraft, including the Wellington and, later, the Mosquito.
 Neil talks about New Zealander Jimmy Ward, who was awarded a Victoria Cross.
 Neil Ramsey was awarded a Distinguished Flying Cross.
-Neil participated in the Berlin Airlift and also recalls getting lost and landing in the Russian zone, and was looked after by Russian forces.
+He participated in the Berlin Airlift and also recalls getting lost and landing in the Russian zone, and being looked after by Russian forces.

 Creator